-- ister ress Register Name Shared/ Unique Bit Description Hex Dec - 10 Shared FERR# Multiplexing Enable.
-(R/W) 1 = FERR# asserted by the processor to indicate a pending break event within the processor 0 = Indicates compatible FERR# signaling behavior This bit must be set to 1 to support XAPIC interrupt model usage.
-11 Shared Branch Trace Storage Unavailable.
-(RO) See Table 34-2.
-12 Shared Precise Event Based Sampling Unavailable.
-(RO) See Table 34-2.
-13 Shared TM2 Enable.
-(R/W) When this bit is set (1) and the thermal sensor indicates that the die temperature is at the pre-determined threshold, the Thermal Monitor 2 mechanism is engaged.
+Regi Addı Register Name Shared/ Unique Bit Description Hex Dec · 7 Shared Performance Monitoring Available (R) See Table 35-2.
+8 Reserved.
+9 Hardware Prefetcher Disable (R/W) When set, disables the hardware prefetcher operation on streams of data.
+When clear (default), enables the prefetch queue.
+Disabling of the hardware prefetcher may impact processor performance.
+10 Shared FERR# Multiplexing Enable (R/W) 1 = FERR# asserted by the processor to indicate a pending break event within the processor 0 = Indicates compatible FERR# signaling behavior This bit must be set to 1 to support XAPIC interrupt model usage.
+11 Shared Branch Trace Storage Unavailable (RO) See Table 35-2.
+12 Shared Precise Event Based Sampling Unavailable (RO) See Table 35-2.
+13 Shared TM2 Enable (R/W) When this bit is set (1) and the thermal sensor indicates that the die temperature is at the pre-determined threshold, the Thermal Monitor 2 mechanism is engaged.
 TM2 will reduce the bus to core ratio and voltage according to the value last written to MSR_THERM2_CTL bits 15:0.
 When this bit is clear (0, default), the processor does not change the VID signals or the bus to core ratio when the processor enters a thermally managed state.
 The BIOS must enable this feature if the TM2 feature flag (CPUID.1:ECX[8]) is set; if the TM2 feature flag is not set, this feature is not supported and BIOS must not alter the contents of the TM2 bit location.
 The processor is operating out of specification if both this bit and the TM1 bit are set to 0.
 15:14 Reserved.
-16 Shared Enhanced Intel SpeedStep Technology Enable.
-(R/W) See Table 34-2.
-18 Shared ENABLE MONITOR FSM.
-(R/W) See Table 34-2.
+16 Shared Enhanced Intel SpeedStep Technology Enable (R/W) See Table 35-2.
+18 Shared ENABLE MONITOR FSM (R/W) See Table 35-2.